Brazil-Code/cb-authentication-service/README.md

 | :rocket: Kick Off | Last Deploy | Version |
 |---|---|---|
 | Feb 25 2020 | Mar 31 2020 | 1.3.2 |

+## :memo: License
+This project is under MIT license.
+Check the file [LICENSE](LICENSE) for more information.